Thespidey1/SSTrans-a-thermodynamics-informed-Transformer-for-solubility-prediction/README.md

 ## Models
 The full SSTrans architecture is implemented as the main model class in `models.py`.
 Users can customize the model within the PyTorch framework for training, testing, and prediction tasks.
-Detailed usage instructions are provided below.
+Ulternatively, ypu may also follow the detailed usage instructions provided below.

 ## Predict
 Before prediction, please prepare the input file `Smiles_for_pre.xlsx`, which should contain the solute SMILES, solvent SMILES, and temperature information.
 An example input file is provided in this repository.